meetoseh/backend/docs/db/daily_events.md

 -   `available_at (real null)`: when this daily event becomes available in seconds since the unix epoch, or null if it has not been scheduled yet.
 Note that the time is important.
-    This is generally unique, but if there are duplicates, break ties for which is available by preferring a lower uid
+    This is generally unique, but if there are duplicates, break ties for which is available by preferring a lower uid when comparing lexicographically.
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Schema